goldenrecursion/data-apps/README.md

 ## Streamlit Demo

-We've hosted a demo on streamlit that you can checkout [here](https://goldenrecursion-super-agent-t-streamlitsuper-agent-tools-ap2wuh.streamlitapp.com/)!
+We've hosted a demo on streamlit that you can checkout  at https://super-agent-tools.streamlitapp.com!

 It includes pages on:
   - Entity Creation